 California has a reputation for being especially litigious when it comes to enforcing ADA laws.

 According to California law, violating the Americans with Disabilities Act is a civil rights violation.
-Individuals or businesses that violate the ADA are subject to a minimum statutory penalty of $4,000 and additional attorney’s fees.
+The Unruh Act allows for statutory damages of $4,000 for each denial of public accommodation, and additional attorney’s fees.

 Between 2017 and 2019, there was a staggering 177% rise in ADA lawsuits across the country.web